Jae Park: Career

-Debut with Day6 and first solo activities (2015–2021)
+Debut with Day6 and first solo activities (2015–2018)

 Park debuted on September 7, 2015, as a vocalist and electric guitarist of JYP's first rock band, Day6.
-The band debuted with EP The Day.
+The band debuted with their first extended play The Day, with the lead single "Congratulations".

-On June 28, 2016, he became an MC of Arirang's After School Club, alongside Park Ji-min and Kevin Woo, formerly of U-KISS.
-He officially graduated as ASC's MC on July 17, 2018.
-He began a personal music project on YouTube in 2020, releasing self-written solo tracks under the name eaJ.
+On June 28, 2016, Park became an MC of Arirang's After School Club, a televised music talk show, alongside Jimin Park, labelmate under JYP Entertainment, and Kevin Woo, formerly of U-KISS.
+He officially graduated as an MC of ASC on July 17, 2018.